TaniaPodut/Amphibians/README.md

 - **Rounded Corners**: Updated the design by adding more rounded corners to card elements throughout the app.
 This softens the overall aesthetic, creates a more modern look, and contributes to a friendlier user interface.
 The increased roundness of the corners also enhances visual consistency and cohesion across the app's design.

-- **Animation**: As part of enhancing the user experience, I implemented animations to improve the visual appeal and interactivity of the app.
-One notable animation I added was a spring animation applied to the columns within the app's layout.
-This spring animation creates a lively and dynamic effect, adding a sense of fluidity and responsiveness to the user interface.

  ## My Testing Contributions

 I conducted thorough testing to verify the functionality and reliability of the app.
 Here are the specific testing contributions I made: